 Creating an environment where people see value in Intelligent Swarming and want to learn the practices is key for a healthy and sustainable collaborative organization that will evolve over time and continue to produce value.

 The foundation for a successful adoption includes the creation of people & work profiles, a common classification model, success measures, collaboration process, and process for people and work visibility.
 These critical foundation elements are developed during the design session, which we will discuss later.

 Phases of Intelligent Swarming Adoption

 Phase 1 - Initial Qualification

-Before jumping into an adoption plan, determining if Intelligent Swarming makes sense for the organization or if the organziation is ready for teh change can save a lot of time and energy.
-While the principles and core concepts of Intelligent Swarming will have benefit in every organizing, the realized benefit vary depending on environment.
+Before jumping into an adoption plan, determining whether the organization is ready for the changes that Intelligent Swarming brings can save a lot of time and energy.
+While the principles and core concepts of Intelligent Swarming can benefit any organization, the realized benefits vary depending on the environment

-To define the impact this change may have, collect initial information and data will help sponsors understand:
+To define the impact this change may have, collecting an initial set of information and data will help sponsors understand: